 - High blood pressure

-Veterans report that TM has improved their experiences at work, in their relationships and aids in pain management.
-This kind of meditation and resiliency training is helpful for those with traumatic memories from their service.
+Patients report that TM has improved their experiences at work, in their relationships and aids in pain management.
+This kind of meditation and resiliency training is helpful for those with traumatic memories from their past or current service.
 It empowers them to find peace in their day-to-day lives and handle triggering situations.

 A Sense of Camaraderie in Addiction Treatment

-While a veteran may not feel comfortable discussing their experiences with someone who has not been in service, getting a group of three to four veterans together can be a powerful, transformative experience.
-The veterans’ program at ARC combines one-on-one therapy and skills building with small group sessions for veterans to come together to share their stories.
+While a veteran or current service member may not feel comfortable discussing their experiences with someone who has not been in service, getting a group of three to four patients with this background together can be a powerful, transformative experience.
+The Stars & Stripes program at ARC combines one-on-one therapy and skills building with small group sessions to come together to share their stories.
 This sense of camaraderie and understanding can have a great effect on one’s treatment program and healing overall.

 “The ARC program for me was excellent.
 I had other recovery programs available and could have left but I stayed.
 Thus, this experience at ARC combined with personal determination will sustain me down the road of recovery.
 So, from this ol’ vet, I wish all veterans the very best and I thank everyone at Authentic Recovery Center.” – Former ARC patient